-- 11. If your site requires that you restrict TDE master encryption keys from leaving Oracle Key Vault and if you are using an Oracle Data Guard environment, then do the following on the primary and standby databases: - a.
+- 10. If your site requires that you restrict TDE master encryption keys from leaving Oracle Key Vault and if you are using an Oracle Data Guard environment, then do the following on the primary and standby databases: - a.
 Perform the endpoint upgrade on the primary and standby databases. - b.
-Set the extractable attribute value for symmetric keys.
+If your site requires it, then set the extractable attribute value for symmetric keys.